rockettheme/docs/Docs/accounts_billing/payments.md

 #### When Can I Renew My Membership?

-You have the ability to renew within 30 days of your current term's expiration date, or any time after that.
-Any discounts offered apply both during and after expiration.
+You have the ability to renew within 360 days of your current term's expiration date, or any time after that.
+You can find out more about loyalty discounts [here][loyalty].

 #### Can I Get a Refund?